Senopiece/battery_predict/README.md

 ## ClearML

-Training uses ClearML through the Lightning logger adapter.
+Training initializes a native ClearML task and uses TensorBoard-compatible metric logging.
 Update the `clearml` section in `configs/default.yaml` for your server/project/task naming.

 For a local-only run without ClearML, set `clearml.enabled: false` in your config.

+## Data Conversion

+Raw datasets are not consumed directly by the training code.
+They are first converted into the project tensor format under `data/set/`.

+- `data/raw/batterylife/convert.py` converts the BatteryLife sodium-ion raw files from `data/raw/batterylife/set/naion/`.
+- `data/raw/sk/convert.py` is the entry point for converting the SK raw dataset staged under `data/raw/sk/set/`.

+If you are validating data quality or debugging preprocessing, start from the raw-dataset notebooks in `notebooks/dataset/` and then compare against the processed-set notebook.

 ## More Detail